-When I saw this post about Walking on Eggs on Steve Spangler Science, I knew this was something my kids and I would enjoy.
-So I pinned it, and along with the pin I asked if anyone would try this themselves.
+Have you ever tried walking on raw eggs?
+I certainly had not, but this fun experiment inspired by this project at Steve Spangler Science gave us reason to give it a go.
+I knew this was something my kids and I would enjoy.
+So I pinned it, and along with the pin I asked my readers if they would try this themselves.

 As you’re getting ready for Passover or Easter, when you might actually have reason to buy 6 dozen eggs, keep this project in the back of your mind as a fun egg-stension into the sciences.
 This experiment fosters curiosity (what will happen if we walk on raw eggs?) and problem-solving skills (what’s the best way to walk on them so they don’t crack?), and would be appropriate for anyone older than three (although our 1.5-year old played with us and is still talking about it).